OpenSlides/openslides-backend/docs/actions/committee.json_upload.md

 - `managers`:
   - `done`: The user was found in the datastore.
   - `warning`: The user was not found and will not be part of the import.
+- `parent`:
+  - `done`: The committee was found in the datastore.
+  - `warning`: The row is an update row and therefore the parent field will be skipped.
+  - `new`: The committee will be newly created as part of this import.
+  - `error`: Committee could not be identified or there is a parentage circle.
 - `meeting_admins`:
   - `done`: The user was found in the datastore.
   - `warning`: The user was not found and will not be part of the import.
-  - `error`: Will be entered in extra object if no user was found here or in the otional templates admins
+  - `error`: Will be entered in extra object if no user was found here or in the optional templates admins
 - `meeting_template`:
   - `done`: The meeting was found in the datastore, the new meeting will be cloned from it.
   - `warning`: The meeting was not found and the new meeting will not be cloned, but freshly created.